reynoso811/ML_Aviation_Safety/README.md

 ![target](./imgs/bar-target.png)

-* Models performance was high due to these features.
+* Model performance was high due to these features.
 Further inspection to be done on fatality percentage.

 ![feature-importance](./imgs/rf_feauture_imp.png)